Cognirush-Labs-LLP/icompress-win/README.md

 # Mass Image Compressor 4

 Mass Image Compressor is a lightweight, fast, and powerful batch image compression tool.
-This new version is a complete rewrite of the original project hosted at [SourceForge](https://sourceforge.net/projects/icompress/), redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11.
-The binaries is still be hosted under [the same project](https://sourceforge.net/projects/icompress/) on SourceForge.
+This official source code of modern version of Mass Image Compressor hosted at [SourceForge](https://sourceforge.net/projects/icompress/), redesigned with a modern WinUI 3 interface and built on .NET 8 for Windows 10 and 11.
+The binaries is still be hosted under [the same project](https://sourceforge.net/projects/icompress/) on SourceForge as well.

-> **Note:** This project replaces the original Mass Image Compressor for Windows 10/11 after community testing and stabilization.
-The original Mass Image Compressor (version 3.3+) will still be available for Window 7 users, or as portable image compressor due to its smaller size.
+> **Note:** This project replaces the older Mass Image Compressor for Windows 10/11.
+The older Mass Image Compressor (version 3.3+) will still be available for Window 7 & 8 users (and Windows Server older than 2019).
+Older version's source is hosted on [SourceForge](https://sourceforge.net/projects/icompress/).

 ---